prosenjit-ch/SS-VIBTI/README.md

 # 🧠 Violence-Instigating Bangla Text Identification System

-This repository contains the implementation of a deep learning-based system for detecting **violence-inciting Bangla text**, developed as part of the Deep Learning course in the M.Sc.(Engg.) in the CSE program at Rangamati Science and Technology University.
+This repository contains the implementation of a deep learning-based system for detecting **violence-inciting Bangla text**, developed as part of the Deep Learning course for the **M.Sc.
+(Engg.)** degree in Computer Science and Engineering (CSE) at Rangamati Science and Technology University.
 The project leverages the **Vio-Lens dataset** from **BLP Shared Task 1: Violence Inciting Text Detection (VITD)**.

----

 ---

 ## 📘 Introduction